 Finding Yvonne (Little, Brown, 2018), her third novel, was named to the Amelia Bloomer List of top feminist teen titles, the CCBC Choices list, the New York Public Library best books of the year, and was a Junior Library Guild selection.
 Her debut novel, Pointe (Putnam, 2014), won the 2014 Cybils Award for young adult fiction and was named a best book of 2014 by Publishers Weekly, BuzzFeed, Book Riot, the Chicago Public Library, and the Los Angeles Public Library.
 She was also chosen as a Publishers Weekly Flying Start for spring 2014.

 Her work can also be seen in the anthologies Black Enough; Toil and Trouble; Our Stories, Our Voices; Three Sides of a Heart: Stories About Love Triangles; Feral Youth; Here We Are: Feminism for the Real World; and Summer Days & Summer Nights: Twelve Love Stories.

-Her fifth novel, middle-grade debut The Only Black Girls in Town, was released from Little, Brown Books for Young Readers in March 2020 to numerous accolades, and her sixth novel, The Voting Booth, will be released in July 2020.
+Her fifth novel, middle-grade debut The Only Black Girls in Town (Little, Brown Books for Young Readers), and her sixth novel, The Voting Booth (Disney-Hyperion), were both released to numerous accolades in 2020.

 Brandy is on faculty at Hamline University’s MFA program in writing for children.
-She lives in Los Angeles where she works as a copy editor for magazines and books.
+She lives in Los Angeles where she works as a copy editor.
 Her writing is represented by Tina Dubois at ICM Partners.